speechcatcher-asr/speechcatcher-data/data_server/README.md

 ## Use the Espnet speechcatcher recipe

-The Espnet [speechcatcher recipe](https://github.com/speechcatcher-asr/espnet/tree/egs2-speechcatcher-de/egs2/speechcatcher/asr1) contains further utility scripts to refine and validate the data.
+The data can be used to train end-to-end ASR models.
+Punctuation isn't removed in the dataset creation and be used to train models that output them directly without a reconstruction step.
+Pre-trained speechcatcher models are currently trained with Espnet.
+The Espnet [speechcatcher recipe](https://github.com/speechcatcher-asr/espnet/tree/egs2-speechcatcher-de/egs2/speechcatcher/asr1) contains further utility scripts to refine and validate the Kaldi-formatted data.

 The scripts are in [egs2/speechcatcher/asr1](https://github.com/speechcatcher-asr/espnet/tree/egs2-speechcatcher-de/egs2/speechcatcher/asr1).
 You should run the following first: